-Ten years later, Tonya meets Malcolm Holland, a charming accountant with a dazzling gap between his teeth that lures her in the way a man's secrets seduces a woman's ear.
-Suddenly, that girl from high school fades from her memory as Tonya finds herself genuinely in love with a man for the first time in her life.
-But Tonya's happiness turns to fearful bliss when she happens upon Satin Pierce, an alluring, fascinating bookstore owner, who has one of Tonya's sculptures prominently displayed on a shelf in her bedroom.
+While running from the sculpture, Tonya bumps into Malcolm Holland, a handsome accountant with a dazzling gap between his teeth that lures her in the way a man’s secrets seduces a woman’s ear.
+Suddenly, Tonya joyfully finds herself in love with a man for the first time in her life.
+But Tonya’s happiness turns to fearful bliss when she happens upon Satin Pierce, a strikingly beautiful bookstore owner, who has one of Tonya’s sculptures on a shelf in her bedroom.
 Soon, Tonya becomes the centerpiece of a love triangle in which she is forced to choose between the man of her dreams and the woman destined to be her reality.

 What are people saying about Water In A Broken Glass?